Kitura/swift-html-entities/README.md

 ## Summary
 Pure Swift HTML encode/decode utility tool for Swift 3.

-Now includes support for HTML5 named character references.
+Includes support for HTML5 named character references.
 You can find the list of all 2231 HTML5 named character references [here](https://www.w3.org/TR/html5/syntax.html#named-character-references).

 `HTMLEntities` can escape ALL non-ASCII characters as well as the characters `<`, `>`, `&`, `"`, `’`, as these five characters are part of the HTML tag and HTML attribute syntaxes.

 In addition, `HTMLEntities` can unescape encoded HTML text that contains decimal, hexadecimal, or HTML5 named character references.

+## API Documentation

 API documentation for `HTMLEntities` is located [here](https://ibm-swift.github.io/swift-html-entities/).